xgeekshq/split/README.md

 ### Database

-Since the database is the only app required to run in dev mode.
-You need to build it running the follow command `docker-compose up -d mongo` in the project's root folder.
+In the dev mode the database is the only resource you need to build with docker.
+Before running the docker compose command you should edit the `rs-init.sh` file permissions.
+To do that you can run `chmod +x database/rs-init.sh` from the project's root folder.
+After this you should run the follow command `docker-compose up -d mongo mongo2` in the project's root folder.
-The mongo image is downloaded, built and the database is created with the name that is passed as described in the env file parameter called *DB_NAME*.
-After the container is built, the init script that's inside the database folder runs in order to create a user to manage and connect to the database from the backend.
+The mongo image is downloaded, two containers are built and a database is created with the name that is passed in the env file parameter called *DB_NAME*.
+After the containers have been built you should start the replica set by running the follow comand `docker exec mongo /scripts/rs-init.sh`.
+(It will take 30s to conclude the process - after the first *bye* appears you should wait)

 ### Backend